 Yes, there can be a mix of levels within a team.
 We categorize an “undergraduate team” as one having a majority of team members who are undergraduates.
 (Similarly, a “graduate team” has a majority of students who are graduate students.)

-Cover page, Compliance Matrix, and appendices are excluded as a part of your 15 page total limit.
+Cover page, table of contents, references and appendices are excluded as a part of your page limitations.
 They do not count toward the minimum or the maximum page limitations.
-However, please note that Appendices are to be used ONLY for references.
+However, please note that appendices are to be used ONLY for references.

 There are no specific guidelines or requirements for what you should include in each submission.
 Just make sure that for all submissions you address all aspects of the theme your team chooses, and understand that the judges will be evaluating the submissions based on the criteria listed on the Requirements & Forms page.